Ozzy Osbourne: Solo career

+Signing to Jet Records

-On leaving Sabbath, Osbourne recalled, "I'd got £96,000 for my share of the name, so I'd just locked myself away and spent three months doing coke and booze.
+After leaving Black Sabbath, Osbourne recalled, "I'd got £96,000 for my share of the name, so I'd just locked myself away and spent three months doing coke and booze.
 My thinking was, 'This is my last party, because after this I'm going back to Birmingham and the dole."
 However, Don Arden signed him to Jet Records with the aim of recording new material.
 Arden dispatched his daughter Sharon to Los Angeles to "look after Ozzy's needs, whatever they were", to protect his investment.
-Initially, Arden hoped Osbourne would return to Sabbath (who he was personally managing at that time), and later attempted to convince the singer to name his new band "Son of Sabbath", which Osbourne hated.
+Arden initially hoped Osbourne would return to Sabbath, who he was personally managing at that time, and later attempted to convince the singer to name his new band "Son of Sabbath", which Osbourne hated.
 Sharon attempted to convince Osbourne to form a supergroup with guitarist Gary Moore.
 "When I lived in Los Angeles", Moore recalled, "[Moore's band] G-Force helped him to audition musicians.
 If drummers were trying out, I played guitar, and if a bassist came along, my drummer would help out.
 We felt sorry for him, basically.
 He was always hovering around trying to get me to join, and I wasn't having any of it."

+Blizzard of Ozz (1980)

-In late 1979, under the management of the Ardens, Osbourne formed the Blizzard of Ozz, featuring drummer Lee Kerslake (of Uriah Heep), bassist-lyricist Bob Daisley (of Rainbow and, later, Uriah Heep), keyboardist Don Airey (of Rainbow and, later, Deep Purple), and guitarist Randy Rhoads (of Quiet Riot).
-The record company would eventually title the group's debut album Blizzard of Ozz, credited simply to Osbourne, thus commencing his solo career.
+In late 1979, under the management of the Ardens, Osbourne formed the Blizzard of Ozz, featuring bassist-lyricist Bob Daisley (of Rainbow and, later, Uriah Heep), guitarist Randy Rhoads (of Quiet Riot), drummer Lee Kerslake (of Uriah Heep), and keyboardist Don Airey (of Rainbow and, later, Deep Purple) as a session musician.
+The record company eventually titled the group's debut album Blizzard of Ozz, credited simply to Osbourne, thus commencing his solo career.
 Co-written with Daisley and Rhoads, it brought Osbourne considerable success on his first solo effort.
 Though it is generally accepted that Osbourne and Rhoads started the band, Daisley later claimed that he and Osbourne formed the band in England before Rhoads officially joined.